-Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census Current Population Survey, March 1990-1994
+■ 1994 ■ 1995 ■ 1996 ■ 1997 ■ 1998 Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census, Current Population Survey, March 1992-1998

 Employees who work for small firms (under 100 employees) are less likely to have health insurance than those that work for large firms (more than 500 employees).
-Figure 2-5 above shows this relationship for a U.S. population sample.
+Figure 2-5 above shows this relationship for the U.S. CPS sample.
 Although in some categories the Delaware CPS sample does not have data about a sufficient number of firms to provide reasonably reliable results, there is little reason to believe that these data would behave differently in Delaware's economy.

-The graph shows that there are two distinct groupings: (1) firms with less than 100 employees where the percentage without health insurance is 20% and (2) firms with more than 500 employees where the percentage of those without health insurance is 10%.
+The graph shows that there are two distinct groupings: (1) firms with less than 100 employees where the percentage without health insurance is 23% and (2) firms with more than 500 employees where the percentage of those without health insurance is 10%.
 The larger firms are perhaps more likely to be unionized at least to the extent that larger firms have a higher probability of being in sectors such as manufacturing.
-They are also more likely to pay higher wages which makes the relative cost of health insurance more tolerable.
+They are also more likely to pay higher wages, which makes the relative cost of health insurance more tolerable.
 From a tax perspective, the provision of health insurance also provides a convenient way to increase total compensation.

 A somewhat disturbing trend is also evident in Figure 2-5.
-It appears, at least from the national perspective, that those working for smaller firms are less likely to be provided with insurance today than they were five years ago.
-What makes this trend so disconcerting is the fact that this increase has occurred during an upswing in the business cycle.
-The same trend has not been exhibited among the larger firms, however.
-The downward trend in the group 100-499, which is clearly a transitional set of firms, could mean that they are becoming more like the larger firms or possibly that the distribution of firms within the group has shifted toward the upper end.
+It appears, at least from the national perspective, that those working for smaller firms are not improving their insurance coverage in comparison with five years ago.
+What makes this trend so disconcerting is the fact that the economy has been expanding for almost nine years.
+The same can be said for larger firms, however.
+One explanation for this lack of improvement is the lack of increases in wages nationally and the restructuring and cost cutting practiced by most firms, which has produced significant increases in earnings.

 In conclusion, these data suggest that any effort to increase coverage must focus on smaller firms.
 Those firms will tend to provide lower levels of compensation, will probably use more part-time employees, and may offer less stable employment.
 However, they are growing faster and becoming a bigger part of the economy.
 This fact may tend to mitigate some of the negative factors over time.
+On the other hand, the large firms with better coverage are becoming smaller and that does not help the long-term outlook.
 There is no doubt, however, that all of these factors will tend to make the goal of better access to health care a challenge for the foreseeable future.